qgis/QGIS-Documentation/docs/training_manual/forestry/parameters_calculation.rst

 .. figure:: img/stands_no_info.png
    :align: center

-Lets calculate now the same averages for the whole forest as you did before, only this time you will use the averages you got for the stands as the bases for the calculation.
+Let's calculate now the same averages for the whole forest as you did before, only this time you will use the averages you got for the stands as the bases for the calculation.
 Remember that in the previous situation, each sample plot represented a theoretical stand of ``80x80 m``.
 Now you have to consider the